 Git and Github have been around some time and while I have used Git in past with Eclipse, but I am yet to become master of Git on the command line.

 Why I haven't mastered Git so far?
 Simply because I didn't need it yet.
 I have occasionally downloaded projects from Github and run from Eclipse but I am still not so great with Git commands, particularly reverting changes and handling errors.

 As I said, I am still learning Java 8 and many Java developers too.
-I will also spend some time learning new features of Java 9, Java 10, Java 11 in 2019 but for me, Java 8 is still a priority, until I moved to Java 11 which is another LTS release.
+I will also spend some time learning new features of Java 9, Java 10, Java 13 in 2020 but for me, Java 11 is still a priority, because Java 11 is another LTS release.